Reincarnated (album): Critical reception

 Craig Jenkins of Pitchfork Media gave the album a 5.0 out of ten, saying "Too much of it is an ill-advised cultural safari that's too weird to fly but too monied to fail.
 But where it succeeds, Reincarnated forces you to forget the principal ridiculousness of the enterprise, and that is no small feat."
 Keith Harris of Spin gave the album a four out of ten, saying "Reincarnateds highlight is "Ashtrays and Heartbreaks," with, yes, Miley Cyrus, still in her first flush of post-teen stonerdom, sounding every bit like the sort of suburban teen was led not-quite-astray by Snoop's previous incarnation.
 Yet, it may just make you feel sad for the minors of the future to whose delinquency Snoop will have nothing to contribute."
 Patricia Meschino of Billboard gave the album a 7.5 out of ten, saying "Reincarnated stands as an enjoyable pop record laced with an assortment of roots and dancehall reggae references.
 Its sprinkling of Rasta ideology has, laudably, redirected Snoop's gangsta lyrical exploits towards enriching themes such as ending gang wars and curbing gun violence."
 Omar Burgess of HipHopDX gave the album three out of five stars, saying "The road to discounted and discarded albums is paved with good intentions.
 Listeners fortunate enough to get the complete Reincarnated experience saw both Snoop’s moving documentary and got a brief taste of the music as well.
 Sadly, the album in and of itself doesn’t offer that similar window into Snoop’s evolution.
 Snoop Lion has transcended Hip Hop and possibly music in general.
 He’s courting some listeners who had either yet to be born or were too young to remember exactly what he’s being reincarnated from."

 Commercial performance

 The album debuted at number 16 on the Billboard 200 chart, with first-week sales of 21,000 copies in the United States.
 In its second week, the album sold 8,600 more copies.
 In its third week, the album sold 4,700 more copies.
 In its fourth week, the album sold 2,900 more copies.
-The album topped Billboard Top Reggae Albums for 34 non-consecutive weeks As of May 2015, the album has sold 104,000 copies in the United States.
+The album topped Billboard Top Reggae Albums for 34 non-consecutive weeks.
+Reincarnated was the best-selling reggae album in the United States in 2013.
+As of May 2015, the album has sold 104,000 copies in the United States.